Back to blog

 new iam.PolicyStatement({

-actions: ['glue:GetSecurityConfiguration'],
+actions: ["glue:GetSecurityConfiguration"],

-resources: ['*']
+resources: ["*"],

-const roleCrawler = new iam.Role(this, 'role crawler', {
+const roleCrawler = new iam.Role(this, "role crawler", {

 roleName: `${name}-crawler-role`,

-assumedBy: new iam.ServicePrincipal('glue.amazonaws.com'),
+assumedBy: new iam.ServicePrincipal("glue.amazonaws.com"),

 inlinePolicies: {

-GetSecurityConfiguration: getSecurityConfiguration
+GetSecurityConfiguration: getSecurityConfiguration,

-const glueDb = new glue.Database(this, 'glue db', {
+const glueDb = new glue.Database(this, "glue db", {

 databaseName: `${name}-db`,

-const glueSecurityOptions = new glue.SecurityConfiguration(this, 'glue security options', {
+const glueSecurityOptions = new glue.SecurityConfiguration(

 securityConfigurationName: `${name}-security-options`,